Developing Scholar-Clinicians. Advancing Family Therapy. Creating Positive Change.

 Each of our program goals includes individual student learning outcomes, and associated targets and benchmarks.
 For more information about the program’s educational outcomes, please see the MFT Program Handbook.

-In the MFT doctoral program, our goal is to train students who demonstrate respect for diversity and inclusion.
-As a program, we strive to create an inclusive environment and uphold a broad understanding of diversity that includes beliefs, values, and life experiences in addition to race, ethnicity, age, socioeconomic status, culture, gender, gender identity, gender expression, relationship status, sexual orientation, religion, spirituality, health status, veteran status, ability, national origin, and ability.
+As a program, our goal is to train students who demonstrate respect for diversity and inclusion.
+We strive to create an inclusive environment and uphold a broad understanding of diversity that includes beliefs, values, and life experiences in addition to race, ethnicity, age, socioeconomic status, culture, gender, gender identity, gender expression, relationship status, sexual orientation, religion, spirituality, health status, veteran status, ability, national origin, and ability.
 Ultimately, we seek diversity that leads not only to social complexity, but also to diverse clinical and scholarly outcomes and products – new ideas and approaches that will help improve the human condition.
 Issues of diversity are infused in all of the program’s coursework as well as clinical supervision.

 Visit InclusiveVT to learn more about Virginia Tech’s institutional and individual commitment to Ut Prosim (That I May Serve) in the spirit of community, diversity, and excellence.